dotnet/docs/docs/fsharp/style-guide/index.md

 The following articles describe guidelines for formatting F# code and topical guidance for features of the language and how they should be used.

 This guidance has been formulated based on the use of F# in large codebases with a diverse group of programmers.
-This guidance will generally lead to successful use of F# and minimize frustrations when requirements for programs change over time.
+This guidance generally leads to successful use of F# and minimizes frustrations when requirements for programs change over time.

 ## Five principles of good F# code

-The following principles should be kept in mind any time you write F# code, especially in systems that will change over time.
+You should keep the following principles in mind any time you write F# code, especially in systems that will change over time.
 Every piece of guidance in further articles stems from these five points.

 1. **Good F# code is succinct and expressive**